MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 Edwin Jackson became a part of the Nationals' rotation only because fifth starter Joe Ross underwent Tommy John surgery.
 The veteran retread pitched well against the Angels in his first big-league start of 2017, but against the Brewers on Tuesday night things didn't go quite so swimmingly ...

-To be fair, just three of those seven runs were earned.
+To be fair, only three of those seven runs were earned.
 However, Jackson had as many home runs allowed as strikeouts, and that's not the stuff of a passable outing.

 Speaking of home runs allowed by Jackson on Tuesday night, regard this smash by Eric Thames ...